Santa Fe National Forest, Outdoor Recreation Management, Crew Leader

 - Must be willing to follow and enforce all SCC policies, maintain professional boundaries, and appropriately represent SCC.
 This includes creating a substance free work environment, refraining from the use of tobacco products, alcohol, and drugs while involved in the program

-- Train, motivate and supervise a crew of young adults to efficiently complete conservation projects, while working long hours and managing high quality of work and crew morale
+- Train, motivate and supervise a small crew to efficiently clear wilderness trails, while working long hours and managing high quality of work and crew morale

 - Think critically to resolve issues and solve problems

-- Communicate effectively & coordinate logistics with project partners, CLDP, & SCC staff
+- Communicate effectively & coordinate logistics with project partners & SCC staff

 - Complete professional documentation of time sheets, daily and weekly field reports, corps member and peer evaluations, restorative justice forms, incident response forms, and project related deliverables